The Leader (web series): Production

-The series was commissioned by China's Marxism office, an initiative of the Communist Party of China which was established in 2004.
+The series was commissioned by Chinese Communist Party's Central Office for the Research and Construction of Marxist Theory, an initiative established in 2004.
 The series was conceived as part of the Chinese government's celebration of the 200th anniversary of Marx's birth.
 A production team to develop The Leader web series and related merchandise such as emoji, stage plays, and theme songs was formed in 2016.
-The series was produced by the Wawayu animation studio in partnership with the Chinese Academy of Social Sciences, the government-owned People's Daily newspaper, the think tank Weiming Culture Media, the Inner Mongolia Film Group, the Propaganda Department of the Inner Mongolia Autonomous Region Party Committee, and the Communist Youth League Central Propaganda Department.
+The series was produced by the Wawayu animation studio in partnership with the Chinese Academy of Social Sciences, the CCP-owned People's Daily newspaper, the think tank Weiming Culture Media, the Inner Mongolia Film Group, the Propaganda Department of the Inner Mongolia Autonomous Region Party Committee, and the Communist Youth League Central Propaganda Department.

 The series' chief scriptwriter was Zhong Jun, deputy director of the Inner Mongolia Autonomous Region Party Committee Propaganda Department and a researcher at the Chinese Academy of Social Sciences.
 Other scholars of Marxism were involved in the scripting, with the production team focused on accuracy rather than storytelling.
 The staff did not want the series to pander to the demands of the entertainment industry, where there is "no way to make very careful and precise or very accurate descriptions."
 Its production conformed with the Chinese Communist Party general secretary Xi Jinping's demand for people to remember China's socialist past while pursuing the "great rejuvenation of the Chinese nation" and his belief that they should be familiar with Marx, whom he called the "greatest thinker in human history".
 Marx was treated as "an ordinary person" by the producers, who tried to depict him as a real person rather than a "legendary god".

 The series reflects government officials' belief that rigid political lectures are unattractive to a generation with easy access to a booming entertainment market.
 Zhuo Sina, a member of The Leader staff, said that although voluminous literature exists about Marx, none of it is "in a format that young people can accept".
 To fill this gap, the producers intended to convey a "positive understanding" of him and hoped that it would spark interest in his life; according to scriptwriter Zhong, the series was intended to popularize Marxism and give Marx a "new shine".
 The producers said that they tried to make Marx and Engels more approachable and less serious to a young audience.
 The target audience influenced the series' theme song, design, and plot.
 Its German setting went through a sinicization, and the characters were designed according to the "aesthetic preferences of young people" (described as realism).